kimono-k/List-Pagination-and-Filtering/README.md

 # techdegree-project-2
-# In this project I'm working with list pagination I will 54 student names in my list.
+# In this project I'm working with list pagination.
+I will 54 student names in my list.
 The page needs to look clean so I want to show 10 names at a time and including a navigation system if you want to see the next 10 names.
 I will use JavaScript for this project.